bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 After going through example 3, you may wonder what was the point of all of this manipulation?
-We essentially just ended with Newton's second law, which required an even more round about way via writing the Lagrangian, Hamiltonian, Hamilton's equations and then essentially converting back to where we started.
+We essentially just ended with Newton's second law, which required an even more round about way via writing the Lagrangian, Hamiltonian, Hamilton's equations and then converting it back to where we started.
 These are all very good observations and the simple examples shown so far don't do Hamiltonian mechanics justice.
 We usually do not use the Hamiltonian method for standard mechanics problems involving a small number of particles.
-It really starts to shine when using it for analysis with a large number of particles (e.g. thermodynamics) or with no particles at all (e.g. quantum mechanics where everything is a wave function).
+It really starts to shine when using it for analyses with a large number of particles (e.g. thermodynamics) or with no particles at all (e.g. quantum mechanics where everything is a wave function).
 We won't get into these two applications because they are beyond the scope of this post.

-The Hamiltonian also has some nice properties that aren't obvious at first glance.
+However, another nice thing about the Hamiltonian form is that it has nice some properties that aren't obvious at first glance.
 There are three properties that we'll care about:

-**Reversability**: An interesting result is that for a particle given its initial point in phase space :math:`(q_0, p_0)` at a point in time, its motion is completely determined for all time.
-That is, we can use Hamilton's equations to find its instantaneous rate of change (:math:`(q', p')`), which we can use to find its nearby position after a delta of time, and then repeat this process to find its trajectory.
+**Reversability**: For a particle, given its initial point in phase space :math:`(q_0, p_0)` at a point in time, its motion is completely (and uniquely) determined for all time.
+That is, we can use Hamilton's equations to find its instantaneous rate of change (:math:`(q', p')`), which can be used to find its nearby position after a delta of time, and repeated to find its complete trajectory.
 This hints at the application we're going to use it for: using a numerical method to find its trajectory (next subsection).
 Equally important though is the fact that we can reverse this process to find where it came from.
-If you have a path from :math:`(q(t), p(t))` to :math:`(q(t+s), p(t+s)` then you can find the reverse path by applying the negative time derivative (:math:`(-q', -p')`) because the path is unique.
+If you have a path from :math:`(q(t), p(t))` to :math:`(q(t+s), p(t+s)` then you can reverse the operation by negating its time derivative (:math:`(-q', -p')`) and move backwards along its trajectory.
+This is because each trajectory is unique in phase space.
 We'll use this property when constructing the Markov chain transitions for HMC.

 **Conservation of the Hamiltonian**: Another important property is that the Hamiltonian is conserved.
 We can see this by taking the time derivative